 - You actually enjoy jet lag – it makes your sleep pattern more normal

-- You can catch call-centres two seconds after they open, thus avoiding a 40 minute wait, listening to soft porn music, before speaking to someone who is completely demoralized after hours of listening to people moaning at them all day.
-I’ve been known to renegotiate my car insurance, switch utilities provider and have a perfectly pleasant chat with someone at Virgin Media, all before 8.45am.
+- You can catch call-centres two seconds after they open thus avoiding a 40-minute wait while you listen to soft porn music, before speaking to someone who is completely demoralized after hours of people moaning at them all day.
+Get in first thing and you can renegotiate your car insurance, switch utility provider and have a perfectly pleasant chat with someone at Virgin Media – all before 8.45am.

-- While your energy is sky-high you can cram in some exercise – ideally a 30 minute walk on a beautiful spring morning, when delivery guys are doing their rounds, joggers are hard at it, strangers mouth a morning and the world is, generally, coming to life.
+- While your energy is sky-high you can cram in some exercise – ideally a 30-minute walk on a beautiful spring morning, when delivery guys are doing their rounds, joggers are hard at it, strangers mouth a morning and the world is, generally, just peachy.

-- You can send out 11 emails before anyone is at their desk and by 9.30am, tuck in to a mid-morning snack and some Judge Judy waiting for responses
+- You can send out 11 emails before anyone is at their desk and by 9.30am, be tucking into a mid-morning snack and catching up on Facebook while you wait for responses

 - When you encounter other morning people you have an immediate bond.
-A bit like UKIP-supporters or the Masons you can spot each other everywhere – a colleague replying to your sub-6.30am email – hey, didn’t know you were a morning person, that neighbor taking their bins out at 6.50am – a silent but knowing nod, or that woman with the lovely legging at the 7am yoga class –Namaste fellow weird morning person.
-Without a shared word you know the challenges they face in this world of non-morning-people, the derision of night people, waking at dawn and not having had a long-lie since 1986
+I suspect it’s a bit like UKIP-supporters or the Masons you can spot each other everywhere – a colleague replying to your sub-6.30am email – hey, didn’t know you were a morning person, that neighbor taking their bins out at 6.50am – a silent but knowing nod, or that woman with the fancy legging at the 7 am yoga class –Namaste fellow weird morning person.
+Without a shared word you know the challenges they face in this world of non-morning-people, the derision of night people, waking at dawn and not having had a lie-in since 1986

 - You have lunch at 11.30am, dinner at 4.45, your brain turns to mush after 5.30 (you can’t say the alphabet forwards) and you’re ready for bed a 9.30.

-- When you go on a weekend break with friends no-one wants to share a room with you – immediately taking you back to1979 and the humiliation of being last to be grudgingly picked for the school netball team
+- When you go on a weekend break with friends no-one wants to share a room with you because you get up so early – immediately taking you back to 1979 and the humiliation of being last to be picked for the school netball team.

 - You’ve never seen Graham Norton Live.